twilio/twilio-java/README.md

 Beta/Developer Preview both in the Twilio docs and console, as well as through in-line code documentation here in the library.

+### TLS 1.2 Requirements

+New accounts and subaccounts are now required to use TLS 1.2 when accessing the REST API. ["Upgrade Required" errors](https://www.twilio.com/docs/api/errors/20426) indicate that TLS 1.0/1.1 is being used.

 ## Installing

 twilio-java uses Maven.
 At present the jars *are* available from a public [maven](https://mvnrepository.com/artifact/com.twilio.sdk/twilio) repository.